 - PhotoProfit Podcast – (9/2016) Interviewed by Brent Mail.
 The podcast is about making money in photography.

 I submitted some photos to the USA Landscape Photographer of the Year photo contest.
 Even though I didn’t win any of the categories, I’m honored that at least three images were shortlisted in the first round.
 I usually don’t do photo contests, but thought I would give it a try.
-You can look at all the great photos of the winners here.

 During my May visit on the Oregon Coast I pulled my work out of an interior design shop that I had high hopes for.
 My work had been in their showroom for two years without a sale even though I had heard from several people that my metal prints garnered a lot of compliments.
 When I picked up my pieces I was disappointed that there were several scuffs and scratches on 3 of my metal prints.
 Something to keep in mind if you are in a shop like this, things get moved around a lot so they have the potential to get damaged.